koolreport/examples/reports/datagrid/datatables/_description.md

-Having miriad of features including paging, grouping, seaching, `DataTables` is one of the best widgets to represent data in tabular format.
+Having myriad of features including paging, grouping, searching, `DataTables` is one of the best widgets to represent data in tabular format.

-This example show the minimum settings to get DataTables working.
+This example shows the minimum settings to get DataTables working.

 ```
 <?php